-Note Appraisals usually starts at $400 and up depending upon your specific wants and needs.
-Contact us today and we will give you our preliminary thoughts on your situation; give you a firm price for the services before starting; help you understand what you are to receive and when you are to receive it.
+Contact us today and depending upon your specific circumstances, we will give you our preliminary thoughts on your situation; give you a firm price for the services before starting; help you understand what you are to receive and when you are to receive it.

 What qualifications should a Note Appraiser have?